Hurst v. Florida: Aftermath

 At the time of the decision, Florida had about 400 inmates on death row, the most of any state except California.
 It was unclear how many might receive new re-sentencing hearings as a result of this decision.
 In late January 2016, about 40 inmates had appeals pending.

 The Florida legislature passed a new statute to comply with the judgement in March 2016, changing the sentencing method to require a 10-juror supermajority for a sentence of death with a life sentence as the alternative.

 This new sentencing scheme was struck down by the Florida Supreme Court in a 5–2 ruling in October 2016.
 The court held that a death sentence must be issued by a unanimous jury.
 The court ruled that the law "cannot be applied to pending prosecutions" which means that until the Florida legislature acts, there is no procedure or law allowing a prosecutor to seek the death penalty; it leaves open, however, as in the aftermath of the Hurst ruling, the status of sentences passed under the now twice-struck-down provisions.
 Nevertheless, the court granted Hurst a new sentencing hearing following the U.S. Supreme Court ruling.
+On March 5, 2020, Hurst was resentenced to life imprisonment without parole.

-The U.S. Supreme Court had received over 83 petitions from inmates on death row in Florida who believed that their cases had been decided incorrectly based on Hurst, in that the jury had unanimously recommended the death sentence while the judge had made the actual decision; these petitions followed after the Florida Supreme Court refused to re-hear these cases, on the basis that in all cases, there was beyond reasonable doubt that the juries would have decided on the death sentence.
-In November 2018, the US Supreme Court denied all these petitions, ruling broadly the Hurst decision only affects those whose sentences were applied post-2002, following the court's decision in Ring v.
-Arizona, were eligible for the Hurst clarification.
+The U.S. Supreme Court had received at least 83 petitions from inmates on death row in Florida who believed that their cases had been decided incorrectly based on Hurst, in that the jury had unanimously recommended the death sentence while the judge had made the actual decision.
+These petitions followed the Florida Supreme Court's refusal to re-hear these cases on the basis that in all cases there was no reasonable doubt that the juries would have decided on the death sentence.
+In November 2018, the United States Supreme Court denied all these petitions, ruling broadly that the Hurst decision only affected those sentences which were applied post-2002 (following the court's decision in Ring v.
+Arizona) and that only those sentences were eligible for the Hurst clarification.